nafiul9/Setiing-up-VSCode-with-R/README.md

 ### 3. autos.dat

-A tab-delimited data file used by `car_truck.r`, containing sample data for cars, trucks, and SUVs over a five-day period.
+A tab-delimited data file used by `car_truck.r`, containing sample data for cars, trucks, and SUVs over five days.

 ## Running the Scripts in VSCode